shifaspv/Acoustic-echo-cancellation-in-modulation-domain/README.md

 Those using this code are kindly requested to site our paper on this topic::

 PV Muhammed Shifas, EP Jayakumar, PS Sathidevi
-"Robust Acoustic Echo Suppression in Modulation Domain"
+"Robust Acoustic Echo Suppression in Modulation Domain", Progress in Intelligent Computing Techniques: Theory, Practice, and Applications.